-By using commands (see page 70), you can switch any reader between card-only and card-and-PIN modes at any time.
+By using commands (see page 65), you can switch any reader between card-only and card-and-PIN modes at any time.
 When a reader is in card-only mode, a PIN does not have to be entered, which may be appropriate at busy times of the day.

-A card holder can also use the PIN to create a "duress" alarm/event by preceding the PIN with a zero and not entering the last digit.
+A card holder can also use the PIN to create a "duress" alarm/event, either by preceding the PIN with a zero and not entering the last digit, or by adding an offset value to the PIN, depending on configuration.
 The alarm/event signals that the card holder is gaining access under duress.
 Duress mode can be switched on or off for each reader.